hum-ler/todos-n-fixmes/README.md

 - `todos-n-fixmes.globPattern`: Defines the pattern of files to search.
 See [Glob Patterns Reference](https://code.visualstudio.com/docs/editor/glob-patterns).
 - `todos-n-fixmes.keywords`: List of keywords to search for.
 - `todos-n-fixmes.resultDisplayMaximumLength`: Maximum length of the line shown in the Problems pane when a keyword is found.
+- `todos-n-fixmes.severityLevel`: Severity level at which to display keywords that are found.

 This extension contributes the following commands:
 - `todos-n-fixmes.rescan-workspace`: Performs a full refresh of the search.